Venezuelan leader Maduro says ready to normalise ties with US

 In 2019, Venezuela cut ties with the US when the latter started identifying illegally acclaimed leader Juan Guaido as the interim president instead of re-elected Nicolas Maduro.
 In return, Washington targeted Venezuela's oil and financial enterprises and levied damaging prohibitions on Caracas

-Venezuelan President Nicolas Maduro, on Monday, avowed that the Venezuelan government was ready to normalise diplomatic and political connections with the United States.
-"Venezuela is ready, fully ready to take steps towards a process of normalisation and regulation of diplomatic, consular, and political relations with this US government and with the government that may come," Maduro said.
+Venezuelan President Nicolas Maduro on Monday said his government was ready to normalise diplomatic and political connections with the United States.
+"Venezuela is ready, fully ready to take steps towards a process of normalisation and regulation of diplomatic, consular, and political relations with this US government and with the government that may come," he said.

-In 2019, Venezuela cut ties with the US when the latter started identifying illegally acclaimed leader Juan Guaido as the interim president instead of re-elected Nicolas Maduro.
-In return, Washington targeted Venezuela's oil and financial enterprises and levied damaging prohibitions on Caracas.
+In 2019, Venezuela cut ties with the US when the latter started identifying opposition leader Juan Guaido as the interim president instead of re-elected Maduro.
+Washington targeted Venezuela's oil and financial enterprises and slapped sanctions on Caracas.

-However, the two countries renewed communion in March 2022 when President Joe Biden sent a US delegation to Caracas.
-The objective was to negotiate with the Maduro regime about oil supply problems amid the energy crisis, heightened by cutting ties with Russia, prisoner exchanges, and other topics.
+However, the two countries renewed communication in March 2022 when President Joe Biden sent a US delegation to Caracas.
+The objective was to negotiate with the Maduro regime about oil supply problems amid the Ukraine war, energy crisis heightened by cutting of ties with Russia, prisoner exchanges, and other topics.

-Tensions between the US and Venezuelan relations also eased when the Venezuelan opposition was keen to oust Guaido, and the United States agreed not to interfere with the country's affairs.
+Tensions between the US and Venezuela also eased when the Venezuelan opposition was keen to oust Guaido, and the United States agreed not to interfere with the country's affairs.

 Watch| Iran Protests: Two teenagers face death penalty, capital charge over involvement in 'riots'